-My associate DL and I endured two weeks of intense covid attack, with opposite effects on our writing.
-DL withdrew from his blog (https://laskenlog.blogspot.com/) which he uses for polemics, proofs that he is right and others are wrong.
-This happened one febrile night when we dreamed we were in India, DL and I, marching in a festival of brilliant colors.
-I felt like I had left the earth to visit another dimension so I could face my life and the covid enemy with renewed will.
+My altered-ego DL [Read his blog at https://laskenlog.blogspot.com/] and I endured two weeks of intense covid attack, with opposite effects on our expression.
+DL withdrew from polemics, his proofs that he is right and others wrong.
+I was impelled to write.
+It happened one febrile night when we dreamed we were in India, DL and I, marching in a festival of brilliant colors.
+I felt I had left earth to seek sustenance in another dimension, to help me face life and the covid enemy with renewed will.
 I went directly from the dream to my computer and wrote this account of the sweat lodge.
-By contrast, DL reported after the dream that his polemics had become "unstable," that he cannot read his blog now without screaming.
+By contrast, DL reported after the dream that his polemics had become "unstable," that he cannot read his own or others' now without screaming.

 DL was sold.
 We went to the Family Dollar Store in Pearblossom and bought food, water, charcoal briquettes, lighter fluid and matches, then we located and occupied the sweat lodge.

-We sweated so long in the sweat lodge that, as noted, DL's polemics melted.
+We sweated so long in the sweat lodge that, as noted, DL's polemics melted, and he withdrew into me, becoming invisible.
 Towards the end of two weeks, when it seemed that we were either to die or find ourselves, two visitors arrived.
 Usually in the desert I commune with beings known to my readers- various deities and my overly practical companion Robert the Telepathic Gila Monster- but the sweat lodge was for men, so the first visitor was a man who had been so real in his time that he became real again.
 He strode into the sweat lodge at the moment of our despair, naked, tall, muscular, young, with an ostentatious erection that seemed to broadcast his thoughts.
 He announced himself:

 Greetings, Harry the Human!
 I am Standing Penis.
 I am a man and I have come here to reduce myself to my essence, so that I may know what a man is.